gusttavocaruso/gusttavocaruso/README.md

 # :ringed_planet:

-Im just a brazilian 28 guy whose plays Capoeira and chess, care his plants like a pets, and his pet like a kid.
+Im just a brazilian 28 guy who plays Capoeira and chess, care his plants like a pets, and his pet like a kid.

 SixSigma Production Engineer and Web-full-stack-Software-Development student that enjoy logics and data.